Increase in API Calls when Performing Backups Directly to Immutable Object Storage

 Solution

-The immutability extension API calls occurring on a periodic interval are an expected outcome of the Block Generation and immutability extension design.
+The immutability extension API calls occurring on an interval is behavior by design.

 Option 1: Reduce the Quantity of Blocks by Increasing Block Size

-Keep in mind that changing the block size (Storage Optimization) in a backup job will only take effect during the next Active Full backup session.
+Remember that changing the block size (Storage Optimization) used by a backup job will only take effect during the next Active Full backup session.
 Additionally, if backup copy jobs target the immutable object storage, the block size change must be implemented in the source backup jobs first, followed by forcing an Active Full backup in both the source backup and backup copy jobs.

 Option 2: Adjust the Immutability Extension Frequency

-The immutability extension frequency, which affects the number of API calls, can be reduced by adjusting the Block Generation interval.
-By increasing this interval, the occurrence of immutability extensions within a given time frame can be minimized while maintaining the same overall immutability duration.
+The immutability extension frequency, which affects the number of API calls, can be changed by adjusting the Block Generation interval.
+By increasing this interval, the occurrence of immutability extensions within a given time frame can be reduced.
+However, this reduction in the frequency between bursts of API calls to extend immutability duration comes at the cost of setting the maximum immutability for blocks longer than the minimum immutability setting defined in the repository settings.
+Resulting in fewer API calls but more storage usage.

 Key Location: HKLM\SOFTWARE\Veeam\Veeam Backup and Replication